 English as a Second Language (ESL)WELCOME BIENVENIDOS

 Hello and welcome to the English as a Second Language Program at MiraCosta College.
-My name is Mary Gross, a faculty member in the ESL Department.
+My name is Mary Gross, Department Chair of the ESL Department.
 Our credit ESL program is designed to meet the needs of non-native English speakers as they transition to college level coursework.
 We offer courses in academic reading, writing, grammar, and listening speaking.
 All of our courses target the academic skills that college professors report are most critical for success in a college or university setting.

 The first step is to complete a free application.
 You can do this online by going to MiraCosta’s website at www.miracosta.edu and click on “Information for New Students.”
 You can complete the application online.
 Once your application is processed, you will receive your student identification number known as a Surf ID.
 Once you have this, you can access the online “Surf” enrollment website and enroll in classes.
 We also recommend that students who are California Residents visit the Financial Aid Website and complete an application for a Fee Waiver.
 If you qualify, you will not be required to pay tuition for attendance.